Warnings: aftermath of child birth, heavy trauma symptoms of derealization/depersonalization and post-partum depression.

 “I knew a few days ago,” he retorted.
 “I could have told you then.”

-And even then it had not been knowledge so much as panic; even then it had been nothing more than the slow acknowledgment of pain, of fear encroaching to his heart and making his chest weigh twice as much as before.
+And even then it had not been knowledge so much as panic; even then it had been nothing more than the slow acknowledgment of a weight in his belly, and fear encroaching to his heart and making his chest twice as heavy as before.

 He had woken up in the bloodpool cave one morning and known; and he had left the Burial Mounds with Wen Qing immediately in search of another house, of new people to set free.
-He had walked aimlessly with her through the region while she asked again and again where he was planning to go.
+He had walked aimlessly with her through the lands near the Burial Mounds while she asked again and again where he was planning to go.
 He had refused every ache in his body until he had fallen before Lan Xichen’s eyes and been forced to accept them.

 Wen Qing’s forearms still bore the marks of his nails digging into her skin as he begged her not to let it happen.
 I don’t want it; take it away.